 American Express credit cards, including Blue Cash Preferred, give cardholders access to a TransUnion-based VantageScore 3.0 credit score and a TransUnion credit report upon login.
 Both are updated once a week.
 Amex’s MyCredit Guide also provides alerts to customers about potential identity fraud.
-Blue Cash Preferred is currently offering a sizeable initial bonus of $250 for spending $1,000 in the first 3 months, which more than pays for the $95 annual fee.
+Blue Cash Preferred is currently offering a sizeable initial bonus of $300 for spending $3,000 in the first 6 months, which more than pays for the $95 annual fee (waived the first year).
 And for now, this card’s cash back rate on groceries and streaming services is the highest on the market: 6% back on up to $6,000 spent at grocery stores annually, and unlimited 6% back on eligible streaming services.

 U.S. Bank provides its cardholders with a TransUnion-based VantageScore 3.0 credit score, which updates once a month.
 They also give access to TransUnion’s CreditView Dashboard, which includes a score simulator.
 This allows customers to see what is likely to happen to their score if they take a certain action, like paying off a loan.
-The U.S. Bank Cash+ Visa Signature card has an easy-to-get signup bonus of $150 for spending $500 in 3 months.
+The U.S. Bank Cash+ Visa Signature card has an easy-to-get signup bonus of $200 for spending $500 in 90 days.
 You can also pick 2 categories for 5% cash back on up to $2,000 total spent per quarter, plus an unlimited 2% category.
-And there’s no annual fee.
+And there’s $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.